Strategies for energy-efficient flow control leveraging deep reinforcement learning: METHODOLOGY

 \subsection{Circular cylinder environment}

-The configuration employed in this study for simulating flow around a circular cylinder closely follows the classical benchmark established by \citeauthor{Schafer1996} As illustrated in \cref{fig:figure1}, the cylinder is placed within a rectangular computational domain with dimensions of $22D$ along the $x$-axis and $4.1D$ along the $y$-axis.
+The configuration used for simulating flow around a circular cylinder closely follows the classical benchmark established by \citeauthor{Schafer1996} As illustrated in figure \ref{fig:figure1}, the cylinder is placed within a rectangular computational domain with dimensions of $22D$ along the $x$-axis and $4.1D$ along the $y$-axis.
 The origin of the Cartesian coordinate system is positioned at the center of the cylinder.
 The cylinder is slightly offset in the $y$-direction to induce vortex shedding, facilitating the analysis of oscillatory flow phenomena.
-The boundaries of the computational domain are divided into an inlet $\Gamma_\text{in}$, an outlet $\Gamma_\text{out}$, no-slip walls $\Gamma_\text{w}$, and two separate jets on the cylinder $\Gamma_{i}\, (i = 1,2)$, as shown in~\cref{fig:figure1}(a).
+The flow is characterized by a kinematic viscosity of \(\nu = 0.01 \, \text{m}^2/\text{s}\), with a characteristic length \(L = 1 \, \text{m}\) and velocity \(U = 1 \, \text{m/s}\), corresponding to a Reynolds number of 100.
+The boundaries of the computational domain are divided into an inlet $\Gamma_\text{in}$, an outlet $\Gamma_\text{out}$, no-slip walls $\Gamma_\text{w}$, and two separate jets on the cylinder $\Gamma_{i}\, (i = 1,2)$, as shown in~figure \ref{fig:figure1}(a).
 At the inlet $\Gamma_\text{in}$, the inflow velocity along $x$-axis is prescribed by a parabolic velocity profile in the form,